SoheilKhatibi/RoboCup-Humanoid-MRL-Webots-Simulation/README.md

 # Introduction
 This is the [Webots](https://cyberbotics.com/) simulation of the [RoboCup](https://www.robocup.org/) 2019 [Humanoid Soccer League](https://humanoid.robocup.org/) Kid-Size Environment.

+Also, hereby, [MRL-HSL](https://sites.google.com/view/mrl-hsl) Robot, 2019 version, is open-sourced. (done by Hamed Mahmudi)

+### Built With

+The project is built using Webots.
+- The world and proto files are actually the developed versions of the files used in previous versions of [Webots](https://cyberbotics.com/).
-Also, hereby, [MRL-HSL](https://sites.google.com/view/mrl-hsl) Robot, 2019 version, is open-sourced. (done by Hamed Mahmudi) Just note that this robot simulation is done by modifying the Webots Robotis OP2 proto file.
+- Regarding the MRL-HSL simulated robot, just note that this robot simulation is done by modifying the [Webots Robotis OP2](https://www.cyberbotics.com/doc/guide/robotis-op2?version=cyberbotics:R2019a-rev1) proto file.
 Also, The simulated file includes minor inaccuracies and problems that are to be resolved.

-### Built With

 <p align="right">(<a href="#readme-top">back to top</a>)</p>